Youth Achievement Awards (YAA) offer formal recognition and accreditation for young peoples’ achievements.

-They are easy to use and incorporate into existing or planned activities and can be delivered in a range of settings including youth and community projects, schools and colleges.
-The Awards follow a Plan-Do-Review process which enables young people to more effectively recognise and articulate their learning and achievements within different contexts, increasing self-esteem, improving motivation and keeping them engaged with learning.
+Youth Achievement Awards are inclusive and suitable for young people with a wide range of abilities and interests.
+They are easy to use and incorporate into your existing or planned activities.
+They are delivered in a range of settings including youth and community projects, schools and colleges.
+They follow a plan-do-review process which enables young people to more effectively recognise and articulate their learning and achievements within different contexts, increasing self-esteem, improving motivation and keeping them engaged with learning.

-The YAAs are nationally recognised, support the aims and purposes of Curriculm for Excellence, closing the attainment gap and the Developing the Young Workforce agenda.
+The YAAs are a Scottish Qualifications Authority (SQA) customised award which, supports the aims and purposes of Curriculum for Excellence, closing the attainment gap and the Developing the Young Workforce agenda.

-The varying levels of award can be tailored to support any activity and provide a recognised, SCQF levelled award at conclusion.
+They can be tailored to support any activity and provide a recognised, SCQF levelled award.

 Key Features of the Award: